arendd/bh-europe_2025_metrics/paper/paper.md

 The ontology header specifies title, authorship, versioning, and licensing (CC-BY 4.0).
 2. **Data import**
 Reading the Google Sheet via pandas (as direct CSV export).
-The script validates and normalizes values (e.g., replacing NaN with empty fields, converting links to xsd:anyURI, and mapping boolean fields).
+The script validates and normalises values (e.g., replacing NaN with empty fields, converting links to xsd:anyURI, and mapping boolean fields).
 1. **Semantic mapping**
 Automatic matching of textual categories (e.g., Web applications, Databases, Workflows) to EDAM URIs and predefined rimo:ToolCategory instances.
 Requirement levels are mapped to a small SKOS concept scheme.
 1. **Graph generation and export**
-Triples are added to an RDF graph using RDFLib, merged with RIMO.ttl, and serialized to KPIs.ttl.
-The output can be queried via SPARQL, visualized in Protégé, or loaded into any RDF triple store.
+Triples are added to an RDF graph using RDFLib, merged with RIMO.ttl, and serialised to KPIs.ttl.
+The output can be queried via SPARQL, visualised in Protégé, or loaded into any RDF triple store.

 The RIMO ontology and KPI instances are publicly available under a CC-BY 4.0 license.
 All scripts are published under the MIT license.
 Scripts and data are hosted on GitHub at [JKoblitz/BH25-metrics](https://github.com/JKoblitz/BH25-metrics).